College vs University: The Difference Between College and University

-For institutions of higher learning in the U.S., colleges and universities are often used interchangeably.
-So what is the difference between college and university?
-There are some differences and useful distinctions to be made between college and university.
 Both colleges and universities are valid higher education institutions.
-High school students should decide whether to attend either a college or one of the large universities, depending on their academic and career goals.
+High school students should decide whether to attend either a college or university aligned with their academic and career goals.

 - A University is a collection of colleges offering graduate and undergraduate degrees.

-The main difference between college and university, is in the degrees offered.
 By and large, colleges offer undergraduate programs, and universities offer undergrad and graduate programs.
-Universities offer graduate degree programs.
+Universities are the main schools to offer graduate degree programs.

-Community College
+Community Colleges

 Colleges that focus on undergraduate teaching, such as community colleges and junior colleges, aren't part of universities.
 Students can attend a local community college to get an undergraduate degree.
 This can be a good choice for students wanting to get their general education courses, such as an associate degree.